DigitalHealthcareLab/22ActionRecognitionTool/README.md

       year={2020}
     }

-More details of model are in MS-G3D github : https://github.com/kenziyuliu/MS-G3D
+More details about model are in MS-G3D github : https://github.com/kenziyuliu/MS-G3D

 -------------
 ## Prerequisite